diogoramos10/BioMedDB-Curation/README.md

 # Biomedical Document Retrieval for Database Curation - Exposome-Explorer

-This repository provides a deep learning approach using BERT-based models, specifically fine-tuned versions of MonoBERT, to reduce a list of documents to the most relevant ones for the **Exposome-Explorer** database.
+This repository provides a deep learning approach using BERT-based models to reduce a list of documents to the most relevant ones for the **Exposome-Explorer** database.
 The primary goal is to automate and enhance the document retrieval process by focusing on relevancy within the Exposome domain.

-The dataset required for this task is available in the **BM25 branch** of this repository.
+Different models will be used, with the code for each model located in its respective branch of this repository.
+The dataset required for this task is available in the **BM25 branch**.
 The dataset in combination with this deep learning model aims to improve document filtering efficiency by identifying relevant documents more accurately.

 ## How to Run